emilsoman/cloudster/README.md

    [cloudster repo](http://github.com/emilsoman/cloudster/).

 2. **Write unit tests:** If you add or modify functionality, it must include unit tests.
 I use RSpec to test cloudster.
-If you are not a RSpec expert, if you let me know, I can help you write the specs.
+If you are not an RSpec expert, if you let me know, I can help you write the specs.

 3. **Update the `README`:** If the patch adds or modifies a major feature,